Free and based path groupoids: Context

 \subsection{Translation groupoids}

 Let $G$ be a topological group with a continuous left action on a topological space $X$.
 Then the {\em translation groupoid} $G\ltimes X$ is defined by: \begin{itemize} \item The space of objects is $X$ itself, and the space of arrows is the cartesian product $G\times X$. \item The source $s: G\times X\to X$ is the second projection, and the target $t:G\times X\to X$ is given by the action.
-Then $(g, x) $ is an arrow $x \to gx$. \item The other structure maps are defined by the unit $u(x)=(e,x)$, where $e$ is the identity element in $G$, and $(h,gx)\circ(g,x)=(h\star g,x)$ where $\star$ is the group multiplication. \end{itemize} \begin{exam} These examples will appear later on in our applications. \begin{enumerate} \item {\it Unit groupoid.} Consider the groupoid $e\ltimes X$ given by the action of the trivial group $e$ on the topological space $X$.
+Then $(g, x) $ is an arrow $x \to gx$. \item The other structure maps are defined by the unit $u(x)=(e,x)$, where $e$ is the identity element in $G$, and $(h,gx)\circ(g,x)=(h\star g,x)$ where $\star$ is the group multiplication. \end{itemize}

+\begin{exam} These examples will appear later on in our applications. \begin{enumerate} \item {\it Unit groupoid.} Consider the groupoid $e\ltimes X$ given by the action of the trivial group $e$ on the topological space $X$.
 This is a topological groupoid whose arrows are all units.
 In this way, any topological space can be considered as a groupoid. \item {\it Multiplication groupoid.} Let $H$ be a subgroup of a topological group $G$.
-Then $H$ acts by multiplication on $G$. \item {\it Conjugation groupoid.} Let $H$ be a subgroup of a topological group $G$.
-Then $H$ acts by conjugation on $G$. \item {\it Point groupoid.} Let $G$ be a topological group.
+Consider the translation groupoid $H\ltimes G$ where $H$ acts by multiplication on $G$. \item {\it Conjugation groupoid.} Let $H$ be a subgroup of a topological group $G$.
+Consider the translation groupoid $H\ltimes G$ where $H$ acts by conjugation on $G$. \item {\it Point groupoid.} Let $G$ be a topological group.
 Let $\bullet$ be a point.
 Consider the groupoid $G\ltimes \bullet$ where $G$ acts trivially on the point.
 This is a topological groupoid with exactly one object $\bullet$ and $G$ is the space of arrows in which the maps $s$ and $t$ coincide.
-We call $G\ltimes \bullet$ the point groupoid associated to G. In this way any group can be considered as a groupoid.

-\end{enumerate} We will denote ${\bf{1}}$ the {\em trivial groupoid} with one object and one arrow, that is ${\bf{1}}=e\ltimes \bullet$ the unit groupoid over a point or a point groupoid associated to the trivial group. \end{exam}
+We call $G\ltimes \bullet$ the point groupoid associated to G. In this way any group can be considered as a groupoid. \end{enumerate} We will denote ${\bf{1}}$ the {\em trivial groupoid} with one object and one arrow, that is ${\bf{1}}=e\ltimes \bullet$ the unit groupoid over a point or a point groupoid associated to the trivial group. \end{exam} An {\em equivariant map} $G\ltimes X\rightarrow K\ltimes Y$ between translation groupoids consists of a pair $\varphi\ltimes f$, where $\varphi\colon G\rightarrow K$ is a group homomorphism and $f\colon X\rightarrow Y$ satisfies $f(gx)=\varphi(g) f(x)$ for $g\in G$ and $x\in X$.